tw-mosip/inji-wallet/docs/presentation-during-issuance.md

 1. Inji VCI Client Library
    - Add support for client metadata to accept supported interaction types of Wallet. (interactionTypesSupported field)
-   - Create new methods to accept authorizations to handle different authorization (interactions) types during issuance.
+   - Create new methods to accept authorizationMethods to handle different authorization (interactions) types during issuance.
    - Implement logic to handle openid4vp_presentation interaction type, including invoking the appropriate callback in the Wallet.
    - Add logic to share VP response to Issuer's /iar endpoint after receiving it from Wallet.
    - Change in public method